Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Proof of Theorem

-In this subsection, we prove Theorem \ref{ThmEulerNLD} pertaining to the logarithmic time-decay rates of solutions to system \eqref{syst:EulerNLD}.
+In this subsection, we prove Theorem \ref{ThmEulerNLD} and derive logarithmic time-decay rates for the solutions to the system \eqref{syst:EulerNLD}.
 To that matter, we capture the nonlinear dissipative structures in \eqref{dampedwave} by adapting the method developed by Theorem \ref{ThmDecayGeneral2} and the work of Mochizuki and Motai in \cite{MochizukiMotai}.
-The key ingredient is the $L^2$ coercive estimates for $\d_t w$ that we derive from the damped term $|\d_t w|^{r-1}\d_t w$ with suitable weights (see \eqref{qqq3} below). \medbreak Let two weight functions $\varphi_{1}(s), \varphi_{2}(s)$ for $s\geq0$ to be determined later.
+A key ingredient is the $L^2$ coercive estimates for $\partial_t w$ that we derive from the damped term $|\partial_t w|^{r-1}\partial_t w$ with suitable weights (see \eqref{qqq3} below). \smallbreak Let two weight functions $\varphi_{1}(s), \varphi_{2}(s)$ for $s\geq0$ to be determined later.
 Taking the $L^2$ inner product of $\eqref{dampedwave}$ with $\varphi_{1} (t+|x|)\partial_{t}w$, we obtain

 In addition, multiplying $\eqref{dampedwave}$ by $\varphi_{1}' (t+|x|) w$ and integrating by parts, we obtain

 where $\delta_{0}(x)$ denotes the Dirac function at $0$ and we have used that

 and